 Now, I will tell you after attempting to sneak in on a ton of game with my bow and blowing it 95% of the time, I realized that hunting behind a high fence was nothing like I had thought it would be.
 The only difference I experienced between that, and free range was the density of game.

 In fact, I was on a property that was about 4,000 acres and the only time I saw the fence, in 5 days of hunting, was when I drove through the gate every day.
-I got 4 animals in 5 days on that hunt, and I blew at least 30 stalks and shot two over water.
+In five days, I took four animals, and I blew at least 30 stalks and shot two over water.
 I hunted my ass off and had a blast.
 I walked away from that experience realizing how wrong I was, in my initial judgement of high fence hunts.

-The fence is a NON ISSUE accept for allowing for higher animal desity and more controlled management.
+The fence is a NON ISSUE accept for allowing for higher animal density and more controlled management.
 If you ask me, baiting allows for a less sporting advantage, by far, than a high fence.
 But for some game, baiting is the only way to be successful.
 In the brush country of South Texas it’s the only way you’re going to shoot a good whitetail.
 The same is true of a black bear in Idaho.
 It’s pretty tough otherwise.

 We do offer a few QUALITY high fence hunts.

 We work with a few fenced elk hunting operation that are over 4,000 acres in mountainous country.
 There are bulls they saw this year that hadn’t been seen for over three years.
 And remember, they have to feed the majority of the elk on that property during the winter and STILL they didn’t see those bulls!
 I know of a ranch in S. Texas that has a trail camera on almost every feeder, all year long, and some bucks go years in between being caught on film.
 If you have been curious about high fence I’d encourage you to hunt one some time and see if you feel the same way you do now.

 High fence hunts can allow a hunter an economical and time effective way to harvest a great animal.